bootstrap-vue/bootstrap-vue/src/directives/hover/README.md

 ## Live example

-In the following, we are swaping icons depending o the hover state of the element:
+In the following, we are swapping icons depending o the hover state of the element:

 ```html
 <template>